1. What is the vessel’s ability to demonstrate history in her physical fabric?

 In 1999 she was purchased and brought back to Brixham in July of that year to be converted back a sailing trawler, and the non-profit making Pilgrim Preservation Company was formed.
 The stern (which had been truncated by 8ft at some point in her career) was rebuilt to re-instate the elegant counter, the hull and deck were repaired, and she was re-rigged with all new spars except for the mizzen.
 She was then used for sailing in the coastal waters of Torbay, and as a floating museum alongside at Brixham.

 In 2004 PILGRIM was taken into Mashford’s yard in Plymouth for a survey, when it was recommended that a complete rebuild be undertaken and the Pilgrim Preservation Trust was formed.
 In April 2008 £950,000 was awarded to the trust by the Heritage Lottery Fund which had to be augmented by a further £350,000 in matched funding.
 In January 2010 work commenced at Butler & Co’s Old Mill Boatyard, Dartmouth.
-The rebuilding used oak from the Forest of Dean for the frames, deck beams, keel and stanchions, planking of oak and larch, and deck of Douglas fir.
+The rebuilding used oak from the Forest of Dean for the frames, deck beams, keel and stanchions, planking of oak and larch, and deck of Colombian Pine.
 The new frames and planks were completed by March 2011.
 The new deck was then laid and two new Daewoo diesels were installed.

 The vessel was re-launched on 30 August 2011, and moved under her own power to Brixham on 4 October for fitting out and re-rigging with new sails (jib, foresail, mainsail, and mizzen sail) made by Crusader Sails, Poole, whilst the topsail was made out of an old mizzen sail.
 The re-rigging was completed in March 2013.